 Observed levels of the indicators were converted to scores based on thresholds developed for the 2018 Gladstone Harbour Report Card.
-This includes the methodology adopted in 2018 which saw juvenile density updated to be consistent with those used by the Reef Report Card to focus on colonies in the (<5cm) size class.

-Table 1 Coral indicator and sub-indicator scores for 2023
+Table 1 Coral indicator and sub-indicator scores for 2024

-Juvenile density Coral cover Macroalgae Coral ind licator
+Juvenile density Coral cover Macroalgae Coral indicator

-cover Coral chang Score Grade
+cover Coral change Score Grade

-0.11 0.08 0.07 0.31 0.14 E
+0.11 0.08 0.12 0.27 0.14 Е

 The 'very poor' grade for coral communities is heavily weighted by the continuing low cover of corals in contrast to high cover of macroalgae on most reefs.
-Mean coral cover (hard and soft coral combined) across Gladstone Harbour was 6%.
-This was a slight decrease from the 8% observed in 2022 and continues to be substantially lower than the 39% mean hard coral cover estimated in the Mid Harbour reporting zone in 2009 (BMT WBM 2013).
+Mean coral cover (hard and soft coral combined) across Gladstone Harbour was 6%, the same as observed in 2023 and continues to be substantially lower than the 39% mean hard coral cover estimated in the Mid Harbour reporting zone in 2009 (BMT WBM 2013).
 Whilst the BMT WBM (2013) report does not provide a mean estimate for soft coral cover, data presented indicates that soft coral cover ranged between ~4% - 40%.
-Loss of coral cover coincided with major flooding in 2013.
-These floods almost certainly exposed corals to lethally low levels of salinity and high turbidity.
+Loss of coral cover coincided with major flooding in 2013 that almost certainly exposed corals to lethally low levels of salinity and high turbidity.